nglasl/silverstripe-extensible-search/README.md

 ### Search Suggestions

-These may be disabled by configuring the `enable_suggestions` flag, though will require the `enable_analytics` flag when enabled.
+These may be disabled by configuring the `enable_suggestions` flag.

 To enable autocomplete using these, the following will be required.